-Many candidates this time were perhaps resitting this component and it was noted that many folders contained reading tasks based on poetry texts.
+It was noted that many folders in this series contained reading tasks based on poetry texts.
 'Disabled' and 'Out, Out-' regained their popularity, though 'Still I Rise' and 'The Bright Lights of Sarajevo' were also popular choices.
-Very few candidates this time tackled the prose texts.
+Fewer candidates tackled the prose texts, though The Story of an Hour and The Necklace were used by several candidates effectively.

 As a result of the improved task setting mentioned above, we also saw more focused responses, though at times references to language and structure can be rather generic and reliant on one or two mentions of imagery or structure.
 Whilst feature spotting is not to be encouraged, secure identification of precise choices and aspects of language and structure with clear exemplification can encourage candidates to write in more depth about their effects and what we might imagine, feel, or be led to think of through those choices.
 In turn this can lead candidates more securely into the higher reaches of the mark scheme if we note that some of the key words for Level 4 are 'thorough', 'detailed' and 'sustained'.
+Commentaries, where present, often offered a very personal response and many did not refer to other texts studied to explain their choice.